 As a service to staff member, personnel are available to advise and assist the staff member who have a question, problem, or complaint about working conditions.
 Most concerns can be resolved by informal discussions between the parties involved.
-The Head of Human Resources Unit is available to counsel any staff members who have grievances.
+The Director of Human Resources Unit is available to counsel any staff members who have grievances.
 Fair and prompt consideration will be offered to any personal concern or dissatisfaction about employment.
 The Human Resources Unit should be contacted if a person feels there has been employment discrimination due to race, color, origin, religion, gender or qualified disability.
 The following steps are suggested to resolve questions of employment dissatisfaction:

 A formal complaint is defined as the dissatisfaction that occurs when a staff member believes that any condition of his/her employment is unjust, inequitable, a hindrance to effective operation, is creating a problem or is leading to denial of promotion.
 Suspensions, demotions, or discharge from employment shall be considered as formal complaints but shall be considered as basis for appeal.
 Salary increases, job classifications, and fringe benefits are matters determined during budget deliberations and are not considered items for formal complaint.
 The formal complaint procedure does not apply to action taken during the staff member’s probationary period or to action taken under the Reduction of Work Force Policy or the non-renewal of an individual’s appointment.